Muhammad Shafi

-A Hanafi jurist and mufti, he was also an authority on shari'ah, hadith, Qur'anic exegesis, and Sufism.
-Born in Deoband, British India, he graduated in 1917 from Darul Uloom Deoband, where he later taught hadith and held the post of Chief Mufti.
-He resigned from the school in 1943 to devote his time to the Pakistan Movement.
+Muhammad Shafi (24 January 1897 – 6 October 1976), often referred to as Mufti Muhammad Shafi, was a Pakistani Sunni Islamic scholar of the Deobandi school, a Hanafi jurist and mufti, he was also an authority on shari'ah, hadith, Qur'anic exegesis, and Sufism.
+Born in Deoband, British India, he graduated in 1917 from Darul Uloom Deoband, where he later taught hadith and held the post of Head mufti.
+He resigned in 1943 to devote his time to the Pakistan Movement.
 After the independence he moved to Pakistan, where he established Darul Uloom Karachi in 1951.
-Of his written works, his best-known is Ma'ariful Qur'an, a commentary on the Qur'an.
+Of his written works, his best-known is Ma'ariful Qur'an, an Urdu commentary on the Qur'an.